LSSA76/Book-of-Changes-or-I-Ching/README.md

 The Book_of_Changes.py file (Python) is the source code.

 Place the two files Book_of_Changes_1.0.exe and Inventory folder somewhere on your main directory, and double-click the exe file.
-Alternatively create a shortcut of the exe file rename it to Book of Changes and place it on you deak top.
+Alternatively create a shortcut of the exe file rename it to Book of Changes and place it on you desktop.